Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 On 19 April 1944 the 108 sprung an A-suffixed variant running to Well Hall Circus, providing this section of the Rochester Way with a bus service for the first time, and run, like the 108, from Athol Street (C) garage.
 Initially it ran peak hours only, but soon expanded to a Monday to Saturday then daily operation, and was also subsequently extended into Eltham (Southend Crescent), but then retracted to operate Eltham – East Greenwich only.

-The next major changes were in 1986 when the 108B was reduced to run Crystal Palace - Lewisham only, with the 108 restored to serve Lewisham and new route 286 taking over the Eltham – Blackheath section of the 108 and the Blackheath – West Greenwich section of the 108B.
+The next major changes were in 1986 when the 108B was reduced to run Crystal Palace – Lewisham only, with the 108 restored to serve Lewisham and new route 286 taking over the Eltham – Blackheath section of the 108 and the Blackheath – Greenwich town centre section of the 108B.
 The 108B has since been replaced by changes to the 75 and new route 202.
 In 1988, the 108 was further extended from Stratford to Wanstead replacing part of route 10 (once Abridge – Victoria, but by then only running as far out as Wanstead).

-Although the approach roads on both sides of the tunnel have been massively upgraded, in connexion with the new southbound bore, the 108 takes many long cuts.
-Buses leaving both Stratford and Lewisham operate via the shopping areas, and in both directions deviate to serve Bromley High Street in Bow (not a shopping area!), resulting in southbound buses circumnavigating the roundabout twice; northbound buses serve the only surviving part of St. Leonard’s Street (the rest having become the Blackwall Tunnel Northern Approach).
+Although the approach roads on both sides of the tunnel have been massively upgraded, in connection with the new southbound bore, the 108 takes many “long cuts.”
+Buses leaving both Stratford and Lewisham operate via the shopping areas, and in both directions deviate to serve Bromley High Street in Bow (not a shopping area!), resulting in southbound buses circumnavigating the Bow roundabout twice; northbound buses serve the only surviving part of St. Leonard’s Street (the rest having become the Blackwall Tunnel Northern Approach).
 Southbound buses also deviate via the Tesco in Hancock Road and via Gillender Street, but northbound buses have stops on the dual carriageway.
 Finally, and most recently, the 108 became the first bus route to serve the Millennium Dome at North Greenwich during construction, and as initially this stop was inside the security area, only staff were allowed to alight.
-This deviation has added nearly 10 minutes to the through journey time, partly because of an unusual 3 minute hesitation now scheduled at North Greenwich, and sometimes it is possible to alight from a northbound bus in Blackwall Lane at the start of the double run and walk round the corner into Tunnel Avenue to catch the previous one!
+This deviation has added nearly 10 minutes to the through journey time, partly because of an unusual 3 minute hesitation scheduled at North Greenwich, and sometimes it was possible to alight from a northbound bus in Blackwall Lane at the start of the double run and walk round the corner into Tunnel Avenue to catch the previous one!

 From 1989 the route was won by Boro'line Maidstone using a batch of new Leyland Lynxes (G34-45 VME).
 Boro'line subsequently collapsed and was bought by Kentish Bus.
-The 1993 Stratford area route scheme saw the section north of Stratford withdrawn, with links maintained by the 257 and 308, but the frequency was improved from every 15 minutes to every 12.
-The Lewisham scheme soon after in 1994 saw the introduction of Volvo B6 buses operated from Ash Grove garage — a type which has not had much success in London in either standard or low floor versions.
+The 1993 Stratford area route scheme saw the section north of Stratford withdrawn, with links maintained by the 257 and 308, but the frequency on the remaining section was improved from every 15 minutes to every 12.
+The Lewisham scheme soon after in 1994 saw the introduction of Volvo B6 buses operated from Ash Grove garage – a type which has not had much success in London in either standard or low floor versions.

 Kentish Bus saw the route through a particular period of turmoil, with the redevelopment of Lewisham and Stratford town centres, and the major rebuilding of the East India Dock Road junction and streamlining of the tunnel approaches.
 Closure of the East India Dock Road bridge at weekends resulted in a lengthy diversion, with northbound buses via Cotton Street, Poplar High Street, Bazely Street, Chrisp Street, Violet Road and Devas Street to rejoin the normal route, and similarly southbound via Twelvetrees Crescent, Devas Street, Violet Road, Chrisp Street, Bazely Street, Aspen Way, Leamouth Road and East India Dock Road.
 In addition, routine maintenance work often takes place at night, with one or other or sometimes both tunnels closed between about 2100 and 0600, and buses are then diverted via Tower Bridge.